-My favourite part of Grundy Lake was the countless inland lakes that offer endless canoeing and kayaking adventures, both girls loved canoeing and sitting with grandpa on the shoreline fishing.
-Grundy Lake beach is very shallow and is roped off making it perfect for little kids to enjoy as you can see in the photo above it doesnt get very deep before the buoys.
-There are eight natural sand beaches in the park that you can enjoy but if you are looking for something different there are many rocky shorelines that can be reached by canoe.
+My favorite part of Grundy Lake was the great lakes.
+There are countless inland lakes that offer endless canoeing and kayaking adventures, both girls loved canoeing and sitting with grandpa on the shoreline fishing.
+Grundy Lake beach is very shallow and is roped off making it perfect for little kids to enjoy as you can see in the photo above it doesn’t get very deep before the buoys.
+There are eight natural sand beaches in the park that you can enjoy in the summer months, but if you are looking for something different there are many rocky shorelines that can be reached by canoe.

 Over 1.5 km sandy beach on the warm waters of Lake Erie, there is excellent fishing and boating opportunities in Long Point Bay.
 Long Point has a very wide shoreline which is perfect to allow kids lots of space to play in the sand and build sand castles.
 Make sure you pack a frisbee or ball as there is lots of open area to play sports on the beach.

-The shoreline is kid friendly as there is very little amoutn of rocks or seaweed and the water is shallow so it is perfect for the kids to play in.
+The shoreline is kid friendly as there are very few rocks or seaweed, with shallow waters making it perfect for the kids to play in.
 Beautiful Sunsets can be seen on the beach, and I highly recommend you catch one while you’re there.
-The Beach is located very close to the campsites so you can easily go back and forth with a short walk.
+The Beach is located very close to the campsites so you can easily go back and forth with a short walk. distance.

-Silent Lake: Silent Lake is family friendly Ontario Provincial Park that offers a wide range of activities and several different types of camp sites.
+Silent Lake is family friendly Ontario Provincial Park that offers a wide range of activities and several different types of camp sites.
 Silent Lake Provincial Park is located near beautiful Bancroft, Ontario.
-Offering a variety of trails with different levels of difficulty, there is lots of Things to do at Silent Lake Provincal Park.
+Offering a variety of trails with different levels of difficulty, there is lots of Things to do at Silent Lake Provincial Park.

 If hiking isn’t all you are interested in, don’t worry, there are an abundance of other activities that you can participate in at Silent Lake including relaxing on the beach.
 The Park’s lakes are well known for it’s exceptional fishing with lots of Bass and Trout.
-Silent Lake offers amazing camping year round as you can even try out Winter Camping!
+Silent Lake offers amazing camping year round so you can have a great time in the winter months with Winter Camping!

-If you’re looking for a great family-friendly provincial park, you can’t go wrong with MacGregor Point.
+If you’re looking for a great family-friendly provincial park and camping experience, you can’t go wrong with MacGregor Point.
 For decades, we’ve been bringing our family there – it’s where we’ve watched our babies grow into adults!
 Whether you’re camping with friends or family, you’ll find lots to do both in the park, and in the surrounding area.

 MacGregor point is full of family-friendly hiking and biking trails, dotted with lookouts for a better view of the diverse environment.
 Then you can stop off at the camp store, grab some ice cream, buy some firewood, and even rent a couple of bikes.
-You can visit the interactive Visitor Centre/Huron Fringe Shop and join in on the Discovery programs and Nature hikes.
-Also, if you have kids, they can have fun at the playgrounds, and if you have a dog like us, it can have fun at the dog beach.
+You can visit the interactive Visitor Centre and Huron Fringe Shop and join in on the Discovery programs and Nature hikes.
+Also, if you have kids, they can have fun at the children’s play area, and if you have a dog like us, it can have fun at the dog beach.
 Then the whole family can gather at the beach along Lake Huron at the end of the day for a perfect view of the sunset.

 The park’s location just south of Port Elgin, Southampton, and Sauble Beach is what brings it to the next level.
 If you drive just north of MacGregor Point, you can enjoy Port Elgin with its public beach, marina, many shops and Wednesday’s outdoor flea market on the beach.